Navendu Mishra

 Navendu Prabhat Mishra (born 22 August 1989) is a British Labour Party politician who has served as the Member of Parliament (MP) for Stockport since 2019.

+Navendu currently serves as the chair for the All-Party Parliamentary Group (APPG) on Cancer.

 Early life and career

 Navendu Mishra was born on 22 August 1989 to Indian parents, with his mother from Gorakhpur and his father from Kanpur, both in Uttar Pradesh.
 He was privately educated at Clifton College in Bristol, before studying at the University of Hull and Keele University.

 Before entering politics, Mishra worked for the John Lewis Partnership and UNISON where he was a shop floor trade unionist in Stockport, eventually becoming an organiser for Unison and helping to organise care workers in precarious employment.

 Political career

 Mishra was one of the founders of Stockport Momentum and supported Jeremy Corbyn in the 2015 Labour leadership election and 2016 Labour leadership election.

 He served as a member of the National Executive Committee of the Labour Party from September 2018 until December 2019.
 As he was one of the nine representatives for Constituency Labour Parties, Mishra was ineligible to remain a member of the NEC upon his election as a Member of Parliament.